WATE-TV: History

 The station changed its call letters to WATE-TV in 1955 with the new call letters not really standing for anything; the licensee also was renamed to WATE, Inc. John Reese, the station's program director at the time stated "those call letters were the next available at the FCC."
 In 1956, WATE dropped ABC when WBIR-TV signed on and took the CBS affiliation from WTVK, leaving WTVK the ABC station by default.
 At that time, Knoxville became one of the smallest TV markets in the country to have affiliates of all three networks.
-WROL-AM later changed its call letters to WATE-AM to correspond with the television station.
+WROL later changed its call letters to WATE to correspond with the television station.
 WATE-TV had a role in the failure of WBIR to have its second antenna tower on House Mountain in 1965 for better coverage.
 The station used a rather ingenious way to force its chief rival station to build a 1751 ft tower on Zachary Ridge instead of on the much higher House Mountain.
 WATE simply leased all of the property on the top of House Mountain from the lot owners.
 With no property for a proposed tower base on the Mountain, WBIR had no choice but to spend millions of dollars more to build a taller tower on much-shorter Zachery Ridge nearby, two years later.

 As was broadcast tradition with many stations in the 1950s, the channel's sales offices moved to downtown Knoxville and the studios were moved to a new building on North Broadway.
 In 1965, Mountcastle and his group sold WATE-TV to Nationwide Communications of Columbus, Ohio.
 That same year, the station moved into and renovated the historic 19th century Greystone Mansion, now on the National Register of Historic Places.
-At the same time, WATE-AM (which had changed frequency to 620 kilohertz) was sold off changing its call letters to WETE.
+At the same time, WATE (which had changed frequency to 620 kilohertz) was sold off changing its call letters to WETE.
 It is now WRJZ, at AM 620.
 The self-supporting tower on Sharp's Ridge was dismantled in 1975 when the station built a 1153 ft broadcasting tower alongside it.
 That tower was dismantled in July 2016, owing to a newer, 1525 ft multi-plexed tower built beside it.
 The taller tower is owned by American Tower, Inc., formerly Spectracite Broadcast Towers, Inc.